azurestandard/azure-angular-providers/README.md

 factory, so a new `Category` instance will not need to hit the API again to download category information that is already in the cache.

+Besides using a category ID as the argument to `AzureCategory`, you can also use:

+* A category object (or any object with the category ID stored in the `id` property).
+The category object is added to the cache, which may save a network lookup for previously uncached IDs.

 AzureProduct
 ============